Steel Deck Framing with Trex Elevations in Atlanta

-If you asked 100 different people around our Atlanta metro area what the typical backyard deck is made of, it's safe to say 100 of them would say "wood" and exactly zero would say "steel".
+If you asked 100 different people what the typical backyard deck is made of, it's safe to say 100 of them would say "wood" and exactly zero would say "steel".

 Pressure treated wood is, by far, the go to material for deck builders to use for the structural frame of their decks.
 It's been around forever and is easy to get.
-Plus, it's wood, so it's something deck and porch builders are accustomed to working with.
+Plus, it's wood, so it's something they are accustomed to working with.
 Pressure treated wood is like a comfy old sweatshirt for builders.
 You use it because that's what you've always used.

 Just like anything, times change and technology advances.
-The newest trend with top tier deck builders like Peachtree Decks and Porches in the United States is using light gauge steel (like Trex Elevations) instead of pressure treated lumber for deck framing.
+The newest trend with top tier deck builders in the United States is using light gauge steel (like Trex Elevations) instead of pressure treated lumber for deck framing.

 Steel is about as far away from pressure treated wood as you can get in the building materials spectrum but it has been used for a very long time in commercial construction.
 It's light.
 It's strong.
 It's durable.
 It doesn't warp.
 Compared to wood which is the exact opposite-heavy, weak relative to its weight, it can rot and it warps like crazy.

 The benefits of steel framing are real.
 Steel joists are stronger and can span longer than wood joists.
 What this means to you are less columns and beams under the deck.
 If your current deck has two beams and six posts, a comparable steel frame deck might have one beam and three posts.
 This is a great way to keep the area below your deck wide open and unobstructed.
 Also, steel framing is 100% percent dimensionally stable and true.
-It does not move, sag or warp over time--even in our intense Atlanta weather.
-Like composite decking and deck flooring, steel framing is manufactured to extremely tight tolerances and those tolerances translate to the fit and finish of the deck.
+It does not move, sag or warp over time.
+Like composite decking, steel framing is manufactured to extremely tight tolerances and those tolerances translate to the fit and finish of the deck.

 With a steel frame, everything is perfectly level, straight, square and plumb and it remains that way forever.
 The steel we use is galvanized to prevent corrosion and with certain systems like Trex Elevations, the framing members will also be factory painted.